ganamir/xQTL_genomic_architecture_analysis/README.md

 #try 100kb, 200kb, 300kb, 400kb, 500kb

 # Clustering parameters
-h_cutoff <- 1.5  # Default h_cutoff for fixed window hierarchical clustering | 1.5 for DGRP, 2.5 for DSPR |
+h_cutoff <- 2.5  # Default h_cutoff for fixed window hierarchical clustering

 # Samples to process (allows selecting subset from large REFALT files)
 names_in_bam=c("C1","C2","C3","C4","C5","C6","C7","C8","A1","A2","A3","A4","A5","A6","A7","A8")